dfki-ric-underactuated-lab/torque_limited_simple_pendulum/sw/python/model/README.md

     tau = pendulum.inverse_kinematics(state, accn)

-where again state is the state of the pendulum $`[\theta, \dot{theta=]`$ and accn the acceleration.
+where again state is the state of the pendulum $`[\theta, \dot{\theta}]`$ and accn the acceleration.
 The function return the motor torque $`\tau`$ that would be neccessary to produce the desired acceleration at the specified state.

 Finally, the function

     res = pendulum.rhs(t, state, tau)

 returns the integrand of the equaitons of motion, i.e. the object that can be calculated with a time step to obtain the forward evolution of the system.
-The API of the funciton is written to match the API requested inside the simulator class. t is the time which is not used in the pendulum dynamics (the dynamics do not change with time). state again is the pendulum state and tau the motor torque. res is a numpy array with shape np.shape(res)=(2,) and res = $`[\dot{\theta}, \ddot{\theta}]`$.
+The API of the function is written to match the API requested inside the simulator class. t is the time which is not used in the pendulum dynamics (the dynamics do not change with time). state again is the pendulum state and tau the motor torque. res is a numpy array with shape np.shape(res)=(2,) and res = $`[\dot{\theta}, \ddot{\theta}]`$.